vhaghani26/NHIP_Finder/README.md

 First, we need to read in the sample names from the sequencing data directory to create the `samples.yaml` file.
 This `samples.yaml` file will subsequently be used to delineate sample names for Snakemake to use in the alignment, deduplication, and sorting process to enable detection of NHIP.

-First, you will need to link the raw data to your working directory, where you plan on running the pipeline.
+You will need to link the raw data to your working directory, where you plan on running the pipeline.
 In your working directory, create a soft link to the original data set.
 Please use the absolute path (i.e. starting with `/share/lasallelab/`).

 ```
 # Create a soft link to the original data set